 With our many years experience in the oil and gas industry we have been completing, re-completing, re-activating, workovers and abandoning wells for 30+ years.

 Chris Zavlanos, President

 Chris has 27+ years of experience in the Oil & Gas industry throughout Western Canada.
 He started his career working on service rigs and drilling rigs and has been a Wellsite Supervisor for over 18 years.
-He has extensive knowledge and managed completions, re-completions, abandonments, work-overs, injection wells, polymer floods, well conversions, open hole deepening’s, cement squeezes, perforating, thermal wells (SAGD), frac’ing/acid stimulating, snubbing rigs, high H2S wells, gas wells, horizontal well, and slant wells.
+He has extensive knowledge and managed completions, re-completions, abandonments, work-overs, injection wells, polymer floods, well conversions, open hole deepening’s, cement squeezes, perforating, thermal wells (SAGD), frac’ing/acid stimulating, snubbing rigs, high H2S wells, gas wells, horizontal wells, and slant wells.
 He is also proficient in field operations, production optimization and cost estimation.
 His field experience and safety record will be a great asset to Kanata.